Here’s Why ‘The Piano Teacher’ is One of The Most Disturbing Films Ever Made

 In the novel, the mother waited twenty years before having Erika.
 Neither the novel nor the film indulges in what ambition she gave up to bear a child after such a long wait.
 However, the burden must be too heavy to emphatically lade her hopes on Erika.
 In a way, she imagines Erika vicariously accomplishing the dreams on her behalf.
 Erika’s failure to become a concert pianist sows the seeds of bitterness in their relationship.
 The mother’s disappointment in Erika is revealed in her irritable behavior.

 Haneke presents her sexual masochism as a pathological sublimation of her repressed emotions and the absence of an authoritative figure at home, i.e., her father.
 “The urge to be beaten has been in me for years” Erika explains.
 Freud, in his Ein Kind wird geschlagen (A Child is Being Beaten), claims the beating fantasies ultimately reveal that the figure of the father is the desired punisher.
 In The Piano Teacher, Erika‘s father is simultaneously absent and present as a shadow.
-In one of the scenes, Erika punishes herself by mutilating her vagina using a blade that could perhaps be of her father.
+In one of the scenes, Erika punishes herself by mutilating her genitalia using a blade that could perhaps be of her father.

 Erika’s every scene of “perversion” is as an effect whose provenience lies in the traumatic events of her personal life and her dysfunctional relationship.
-She watches pornography in a booth at a local sex shop with a straight face, sniffing semen-soaked tissues from the bin.
+She watches sexually explicit movies in a booth at a local sex shop with a straight face, sniffing semen-soaked tissues from the bin.
 Lack of any emotional and sexual intimacy manifests in paraphilia.
 Ironically, her perversity is thoughtfully contrasted to classical music that Haneke operates to achieve equilibrium for both – the film & Erika’s life.

 Stream Michael Haneke’s The Piano Teacher on MUBI